gocept/gocept.webtoken/README.rst

 This library helps you using JWT tokens with the Zope Component Architecture (ZCA).

-This package is compatible with Python version 2.7, 3.5, 3.6 and 3.7.
+This package is compatible with Python version 2.7, 3.6 up to 3.8.

-Copyright (c) 2015-2019 gocept gmbh & co kg
+Copyright (c) 2015-2020 gocept gmbh & co kg

 All Rights Reserved.